irisnet/irishub/docs/concepts/validator-faq.md

 #### Tendermint Key

-This is an unique key used to sign consensus votes.
+This is a unique key used to sign consensus votes.

 - It is generated when the node is created by `iris init`
 - Query the associated public key prefixed with `icp`